Cousin Liz

 "Cousin Liz" is an episode of the American television sitcom All in the Family.
 The story concerns Edith Bunker's inheritance of a silver tea service from her deceased cousin Liz and her decision to let her lesbian lover keep the tea service to remember Liz by.
-The second episode of season 8, "Cousin Liz" originally aired on October 9, 1977 on CBS.
+The second episode of the eight season, "Cousin Liz" originally aired on October 9, 1977 on CBS.

 "Cousin Liz" was critically acclaimed, winning an Emmy Award for its script.
 The episode aired at a time when protections for gay rights were being challenged through ballot initiatives, and one of the writers believed that "Cousin Liz" was associated with the defeat of one such initiative.